Vancouver 5-Day Intensive

 Wednesday June 6, 2018 - Sunday June 10, 2018

-Full days including some evenings
+Full days and some evenings

-Hosted by the University of British Columbia
+Hosted by the Department of Theatre and Film, University of British Columbia

 Tuition and Application

 $670 CAD Early bird registration by Apr 30, 2018

 Start application here